splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-circonus-integration.rst

 --------------

-To send acknowledgements back to Circonus we will use Splunk On-Call’s `Custom Outbound
+To send acknowledgements back to Circonus we will use Splunk On-Call's `Custom Outbound
 Webhooks <https://help.victorops.com/knowledge-base/custom-outbound-webhooks/>`__.
 To begin we will create a new outbound webhook in Splunk On-Call.